scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ##### AS Entry Signature {#sign}

-Each AS entry is signed with a private key K<sub>i</sub> that corresponds to the public key certified by the AS’s certificate.
+Each AS entry is signed with a private key K<sub>i</sub> that corresponds to the public key certified by the AS's certificate.
 The signature Σ<sub>i</sub> of an AS entry ASE<sub>i</sub> is computed over the AS entry's signed component.
 This is the input for the computation of the signature:

 - The signed header and body of the current AS (`header_and_body`).
 - The `segment_info` component of the current AS.
 This is the encoded version of the `SegmentInformation` component containing basic information about the path segment represented by the PCB.
 For the specification of `SegmentInformation`, see [](#seginfo).